Domain Name Industry Consultant

 Joined on July 22, 2004 – United States

-Jothan Frakes is a Senior Executive with over 15 years of experience in leadership roles within the domain name industry and 25 years working with technology companies.
+Jothan Frakes is co-founder of NamesCon and the DomainFest conference event series and is a Senior Executive with over 20 years of experience in leadership roles within the domain name industry and over 25 years working with technology companies.

-Jothan is a significant contributor to the .nxt conference event, and is a member of the San Francisco Internet Society, and is a trusted, respected, and tenured participant within the ICANN Community, participating in many ICANN working groups within such areas a High Security TLDs, Morality and Public Interest and Vertical Integration between registry and registrar.
+Prior to being one of the founders of NamesCon, Jothan recently provided subject matter resourcing to KPMG for the technical / financial evaluation process of new TLDs.
+He is a member of the San Francisco Internet Society, and is a trusted, respected, and tenured participant within the ICANN Community, and has participated in many ICANN working groups within such areas a High Security TLDs, Security and Stability (SSAC) review of Public Suffixes, Morality and Public Interest, and the Vertical Integration between registry and registrar.

-Currently consulting with an internet startup, RSS.COM, Jothan is a contributing volunteer with the Mozilla Foundation, working with TLD registry operators to keep the Public Suffix List and IDN Whitelists up to date.
+Jothan is a consultant and subject matter resource on the domain name industry, and is a contributing volunteer with the Mozilla Foundation, working with TLD registry operators to keep the Public Suffix List and IDN Whitelists up to date.

 Prior to leaving the company in March of 2010, Jothan was the Chief Operating Officer for Minds + Machines, where he played a strategic role in shaping a successful and leading brand in the new TLD process.